• Skip to main content

 Instructions

-• Brush your 3-4 lb bistec a la fiorentina steak with 1-2 tablespoon olive oil and season with 3 teaspoon Kosher salt and 2 teaspoon ground black pepper.
-Let the steak sit on the counter for 1 hour to come to room temperature.
+• Brush your 3-4 lb bistec a la fiorentina steak with 1-2 tablespoon olive oil and season with 2 teaspoon salt and 2 teaspoon ground black pepper.
+Set the steak out to warm before cooking.

 • Heat your grill to 450℉ (230℃), or heat a grill pan over medium-high heat.

 • Add your steak to the hot grill or pan and let cook undisturbed for 5 minutes.
 Then flip and continue to cook for 5 minutes.
-Continue to cook and flip your steak every 5 minutes until it reaches your desired level of doneness (I usually flip 4 times for medium-rare).
+Cook and flip your steak every 5 minutes until it reaches your desired level of doneness.

 • Once your steak is cooked to your liking, remove it from the heat and tent a piece of foil loosely over the top.
 Set aside and allow the steak to rest for 5-10 minutes.